blackrab369/Versaas-ai/ZTO_Projects/ZTO_Demo/README.md

 ## 🏢 Company Overview

-Zero-to-One Virtual Software Inc. is a Delaware C-corp simulated inside a Windows 10/11 host, consisting of:
+Virsaas Virtual Software Inc. is a Delaware C-corp simulated inside a Windows 10/11 host, consisting of:

 - **25 AI Employees** with unique personalities and specialized roles
 - **4 Board Members** providing strategic governance